scferrada/starter-hugo-academic/content/promotion/best-paper-award-coopis23/index.md

     url: http://iswc2017.ai.wu.ac.at/program/awards/
 ---

-For the poster *Answering Visuo-semantic Queries with IMGpedia*, at the 16th International Semantic Web Conference in 2017.
+for *Answering Visuo-semantic Queries with IMGpedia*, at ISWC 2017.